sneas/cordova-HTTP2/README.md

 The plugin conforms to the Cordova plugin specification, it can be installed using the Cordova / Phonegap command line interface.

-    phonegap plugin add cordova-plugin-http
+    phonegap plugin add cordova-plugin-http2

-    cordova plugin add cordova-plugin-http
+    cordova plugin add cordova-plugin-http2

 ## Usage

 ### AngularJS

-This plugin creates a cordovaHTTP service inside of a cordovaHTTP module.
+This plugin creates a cordovaHTTP2 service inside of a cordovaHTTP2 module.
 You must load the module when you create your app's module.

-    var app = angular.module('myApp', ['ngRoute', 'ngAnimate', 'cordovaHTTP']);
+    var app = angular.module('myApp', ['ngRoute', 'ngAnimate', 'cordovaHTTP2']);

-You can then inject the cordovaHTTP service into your controllers.
+You can then inject the cordovaHTTP2 service into your controllers.
 The functions can then be used identically to the examples shown below except that instead of accepting success and failure callback functions, each function returns a promise.
 For more information on promises in AngularJS read the [AngularJS docs](http://docs.angularjs.org/api/ng/service/$q).
 For more info on promises in general check out this article on [html5rocks](http://www.html5rocks.com/en/tutorials/es6/promises/).
 Make sure that you load cordova.js or phonegap.js after AngularJS is loaded.

 ### Not AngularJS

-This plugin registers a `cordovaHTTP` global on window
+This plugin registers a `cordovaHTTP2` global on window

 ## Sync Functions